SachinSaj/Paper_Publication---Machine_Condition_Monitoring_System/README.md

 kernel functions and the average accuracy reported is 98% for bearing and gear data.
 The various experiments performed claims that the proposed system can be used for real-time fault diagnosis in rotating mechanical systems with sufficient accuracy.

+Dataset: The dataset used for this project was created by our professor of Amrita school of Engineering, Coimbatore.
+The apparatus used for collecting the vibration signals from faults / non-faulty bearing and gear is in the college.

+Algorithm: Regularized Linear Regression with different kernels

 ### Paper to Cite